Cornices/cornice/docs/source/validation.rst

 Content validation
 ==================

-There are two flavors of content validations cornice can apply to services:
+There are two flavors of content validations Cornice can apply to services:

     - **Content-Type validation** will match the ``Content-Type`` header sent by the client against a list of allowed content types.
       When failing on that, it will croak with a ``415 Unsupported Media Type``.

-    - **Content negotiation** checks if cornice is able to respond with the requested content type asked by the client sending an ``Accept`` header.
+    - **Content negotiation** checks if Cornice is able to respond with the requested content type asked by the client sending an ``Accept`` header.
       Otherwise it will croak with a ``406 Not Acceptable``.